t-hamano/enable-responsive-image/readme.txt

 == Frequently Asked Questions ==

-= How does this plugin work on the frontend? =
+= How does this plugin work? =

 This plugin rewrites the HTML markup for the image block rendered on the front end.
 Wrap the img element with a picture element, and add source elements with srcset and media attributes inside the picture element based on the settings of the added image.

+= Even if I switch the screen width or device on the editor, it does not switch to the set image. =

+On the editor side, images do not switch by default.
+Click the "Enable responsive image preview" button on the block toolbar.

 = What filters can I use? =

 You can find a list of the available filters in the [Github readme](https://github.com/t-hamano/enable-responsive-image#filters).

-= Even if I switch the screen width or device on the editor, it does not switch to the set image. =

-Switching images according to screen width is currently only effective on the front end.
-Switching on the editor side does not work due to technical or performance issues.
-It may be supported in the future.

 == Screenshots ==